 But then you notice that even though it is huge and capable [the International Space Station], it’s just a speck between everything which is on your left and all the colors and textures of our planet that are just pouring next to you on the right.
 And you are this little peephole of a microcosm in between those two things, both physically and historically.
 And you’re very much aware of that the whole time.
 I’m sort of gushing, but that’s what a spacewalk feels like.
 It is infinitely worth all the thousands of steps it takes to get there.
 It’s a great, great thing – I recommend it very highly.”
 Read more about it here.

-Once you have agreed to join a flight to the International Space Station on the Russian Soyuz spacecraft, you will have the option of also conducting a spacewalk.
-If you elect this option your spaceflight training will be extended for a few weeks to allow you to prepare for your walk in space.
+One of the participants on a 2023 Soyuz mission to the International Space Station will have the opportunity to conduct a spacewalk.
+Spaceflight training will be extended for a few weeks to allow time to prepare for a walk in space.

-The training is conducted at the same location – the Yuri Gagarin Cosmonaut Training Center in Star City, Moscow – as the majority of your training for your spaceflight.
-The training involves familiarization with the operation of the Orlan spacesuit and how the spacewalk is conducted.
-The best place to simulate the environment of open space is underwater, so a lot of your training will be completed in Star City’s neutral buoyancy facility, where a full-scale mock-up of the ISS modules is submerged, and you will learn every step of the process needed to successfully prepare for, exit and re-enter the space station in your Orlan space suit.
+The training is conducted at the same location – the Yuri Gagarin Cosmonaut Training Center in Star City, Moscow – as the majority of the spaceflight training.
+Spacewalk training involves familiarization with the operation of the Orlan spacesuit and how the spacewalk is conducted.
+The best place to simulate the environment of open space is underwater, so a lot of the training will be completed in Star City’s neutral buoyancy facility, where a full-scale mock-up of the ISS modules is submerged.
+Every step of the process of exiting and re-enter the space station in the Orlan space suit is extensively trained for.

-Your stay in space will be extended by approximately six days to allow time for you and your crew mates to the prepare for and perform your spacewalk.
+The stay in space will be approximately two weeks to allow time to the prepare for and perform the spacewalk.

-The price of the spacewalk depends on the timing of your mission and other factors.
+The price of the spacewalk depends on many factors.
 Please contact us for further details.